 In the $number

 What arithmetic operations are available with numbers in SASS?
-Exactly the same as in real life.
+The same as in real life.
 We can add, subtract, multiply, divide numbers, and take the remainder of a division.
 If you have experience with any programming language, you won't have any trouble with these simple operations.

 Let's apply the basic operations in SASS.
-To do that, I suggest using the interactive mode, which is available in the console after installing SASS to your system.
-You can read more about this in the tutorial on SASS installation.
+To do that, I suggest using the interactive mode available in the console after installing SASS to your system.
+You can read more about this in the tutorial on SASS installation:

 10px + 10px // => 20px